In today’s blog, we look at someone with the primary style of D (Dominant) interacting with an individual whose primary style is S (Steady).

 - Good listener

-The S style is motivated by providing support, maintaining stability, enjoying collaboration.
-NOTE: When it comes to PACE and PRIORITY, the D and the S styles share very little.
-The S style has a more reserved pace as compared to the faster PACE of the D style.
-The S style has a people PRIORITY as compared to the task PRIORITY of the D style.
-As such, interaction between these two styles requires what is referred to as “stretch”.
+The S values cooperation and friendly interaction.
+The S is motivated by providing support, maintaining stability, enjoying collaboration.
+NOTE: When it comes to PACE and PRIORITY, the D and the S share very little.
+The S has a more moderate, reserved pace as compared to the faster, more active PACE of the D. The S has a people, accepting PRIORITY as compared to the task, questioning PRIORITY of the D. As such, interaction between these two styles requires what is referred to as “stretch”.
+If you can picture the 4-quadrant DiSC model, the D is located farthest away/across from the S (versus the neighboring C or i).

-Suppose you work with an S style.
-That person seems calm and somewhat compliant and is always patient and eager to help.
-The S style is usually well-liked and can always be counted on to perform the job consistently, and not likely to shake things up with daring ideas or push others to achieve like the D style tends to do.
+Suppose you work with an S. That person seems calm and somewhat compliant and is always patient and eager to help.
+The S is usually well-liked and can always be counted on to perform the job consistently.
+Not likely to shake things up with daring ideas or push others to achieve like the D tends to do.
 However, with your D focus on tangible outcome and results, you may become frustrated by the S’s concern about everyone’s happiness and may find them overly cautious.

-To the D style, the S style may seem more concerned with including everyone.
+To the D, the S may seem more concerned with including everyone.
 While the D is outspoken, the S is focused on group harmony.
+When the D needs to be more effective with the S style, consider the following strategies:

 The D gets in the car and says, “I’ll drive”.